hamnsk/ai-commit/README.md

 Write a concise, clear, and informative commit message based on the conventional commit specification.

 - Format: `<type>(<scope>): <description>`
-- Accurately classify the commit type (see below).
+- Accurately classify the commit type (see below) with Emoji.
 If uncertain, provide the best guess:
     - 🐛 fix: For bug fixes.
     - ✨ feat: For new features.
     - 📄 docs: For documentation changes.